-The study of influences on children and their families which impact child and family behaviors, values, attitudes, beliefs, and morals.
-Topics include: parenting patterns, cultural, religious and socioeconomic influences, peer, school, media, impacts; family development, community ecology, special needs children, prejudice, and public policy.
+Identifies the influences on children and their families which impact child and family behaviors, values, attitudes, beliefs, and morals.
+Includes: parenting patterns; cultural, religious and socioeconomic influences; peer, school, media impacts; family development; community ecology; special needs children; prejudice; and public policy.
 Prerequisites: placement into IRW 115 or WR 115.
 Audit available.

-- The ability to interact with families in an Early Childhood Education setting, recognizing the influence of family and society on the socialization of children.
+- Recognize the influence of family and society on the socialization of children.

 Suggested Outcome Assessment Strategies